-How do I give vitamin K1 tablets to my pet?
+How do I give amitriptyline tablets to my pet?

-Vitamin K1 is best given with food, preferably with food that has a high fat content.
-Try to disguise the tablets in a small quantity of strongly flavoured food that your pet likes.
-Alternatively, they can be placed carefully on the back of the pet's tongue and their mouth held closed until the entire tablet has been swallowed.
+Amitriptyline tablets have a bitter taste.
+Try to disguise them in a small quantity of strongly flavoured food that your pet likes.
+Alternatively, the tablets can be placed carefully on the back of the pet's tongue and their mouth held closed until the entire tablet has been swallowed.

-How long will my pet need to take vitamin K1?
+How long will my pet need to take amitriptyline?